cirosantilli/markdown-style-guide/index.md

 Use indented code blocks wherever you can, since they are part of the original standard and fenced code blocks are not.

+One important case where fenced code blocks are needed is to specify the language of the block with the GitHub extension.

 Code blocks must be surrounded by one empty line.

 Indent indented code blocks with 4 spaces.